open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

 ### Gather the URLs for your data and structure

 Before proceeding you will need to know the location for your data, and the location for your structure.
 (The structure is often referred to as the "DSD".)
-Assuming you are using a remote SDMX API, these should both be URLs (ie, they should start with "https://").
+Assuming you are using a remote SDMX API, these should both be URLs (i.e., they should start with "https://").
 Get these URLs from your SDMX API, or by consulting your data managers.
 For this tutorial we will assume the URLs are:

 * https://my-sdmx-api.org/my-data
 * https://my-sdmx-api.org/my-structure